locate an office

 1. Public policy: The Paris Agreement of 2015 provided a general framework for governments to reduce emissions to hit aggressive global net zero targets.
 Today, net zero pledges cover 92% of the world’s GDP, and companies connected to this energy transition are supported by more market participants and stronger infrastructure.

 2. Private sector support: This shift in public policy was mirrored by a momentous evolution in corporate behavior, a change spurred by new consumer preferences and the need for more efficient and reliable energy sources.
-Nearly 1,000 corporations have adopted net zero pledges since 20183,4, and two thirds of Fortune 500 companies now have a climate commitment.
+Nearly 1,000 corporations have adopted net zero pledges since 2018,2 and two-thirds of Fortune 500 companies now have climate commitments.
 We view this increased private sector support as critical to fostering investment flows and enhancing the feasibility of the investment opportunity.

-3. Declining cost curves: Over the last decade, the cost of photovoltaic (PV) solar power5 has declined nearly 90%, making it cost competitive with, and even in some cases cheaper than, the cheapest fossil fuel alternative—even absent subsidies6.
-The cost of electric vehicle batteries has also dropped by about 90%7, while the cost of onshore wind has dropped by approximately 70%8.
-These declining cost curves are a key component of the investment thesis, as they lead to mass adoption - enhancing the profitability of decarbonization technologies.
+3. Declining cost curves: Over the last decade, the cost of photovoltaic (PV) solar power3 has declined nearly 90%, making it cost competitive with, and even in some cases cheaper than, the cheapest fossil fuel alternative even absent subsidies.4 The cost of electric vehicle batteries has also dropped by about 90%, while the cost of onshore wind has dropped by approximately 70%.5 These declining cost curves are key components of the investment thesis, as they lead to mass adoption—enhancing the profitability of decarbonization technologies.

 The opportunities we’re paying attention to

-2. Alternative fuels and materials: This segment includes the replacement of fossil-fuels and materials with alternative, cleaner options.
-While this is a newer investment space, it is a key piece of the transition that includes biofuels10, drop-in fuels11, hydrogen, and green materials12.
+2. Alternative fuels and materials: This segment includes the replacement of fossil fuels and materials with alternative, cleaner options.
+While this is a newer investment space, it is a key piece of the transition that includes biofuels,6 drop-in fuels,7 hydrogen and green materials.8 These technologies are gaining traction, and present significant investment opportunities as they move towards commercialization.
+Today, they are primarily available through private market investments in buyout, growth and venture funds.

-4. Carbon removal technologies: For anything that cannot be decarbonized, experts agree that market-based solutions and carbon removal technologies will be needed.
+3. Carbon markets and carbon removal: For anything that cannot be decarbonized, experts agree that market-based solutions and carbon removal technologies will be needed.
 These will include carbon markets and carbon capture, storage and sequestration technologies.
 This segment features a mix of older technologies with more moderate return profiles, which can be accessed through timber investments and through investments in more traditional segments of the energy sector, as well as emerging technologies within the venture segments that offer the potential for long-term significant investment returns.
 It also includes carbon markets, which are experiencing renewed growth and investment interest as companies and consumers look for reliable and transparent solutions for hard-to-abate and unavoidable emissions.

 The different stages of maturity of these sub-sectors have two major implications for investors looking to access the theme.

-First, this is primarily a private markets opportunity today.
-An investor seeking access in public markets will find a limited set of options, primarily concentrated in the renewable energy, electric vehicle (“EV”) and battery sectors.
+First, this is currently a primarily private markets opportunity.
+An investor seeking access in public markets will find a limited set of options, mostly concentrated in the renewable energy, electric vehicle (“EV”) and battery sectors.
 These represent only a portion of both the financial return and investment opportunity.
-Investors will hear echoes of tech investing in the early 1990s, when the companies that went on to define the market were at their beginning of their ascent but not yet accessible through the stock market.
+Investors will hear echoes of tech investing in the early 1990s, when the companies that went on to define the market were at the beginning of their ascents but not yet accessible through the stock market.

 We can help